 There’s a fair bit of preparation involved in this but it is a stunning, unusual dish that you can easily get hooked on.
 There is also quite a bit of washing up!

 This is an Ottolenghi dish of course – it takes a while to make and has 8 or 9 processes.
 He floats eggs on top of the fried vegetables – I use burrata, bocconcini or buffalo mozzarella.
 Actually the dish is somewhat similar to Mixed Vegetables with Green Chilli Oil, another dish from Ottolenghi.

 This is a recipe from Plenty More – we are cooking our way through this book.
 We feel free to substitute ingredients that we don’t eat (e.g. eggs), and ones that are not readily available in our local area.

 If you are keen to reduce the frying in this dish, bake the eggplant until cooked.
 There won’t be any loss of flavour.
 You could also bake the slices of potato.

 I couldn’t make this dish look nice, but boy, the combination of potato, tahini sauce, eggplant and tomato is so. very. good.

 Similar dishes include Sweet and Sour Leeks with Burrata, Slow Cooked Tomato Chickpeas with Burrata, and Purslane Salad with Burrata.

-Browse our Horse Gram, Puy, Beluga and Aubergine recipes.
-Our Ottolenghi dishes are here.
-We have written about our experiences cooking through Plenty More.
-Or explore our Mid Autumn recipes.
+Browse all of our Brunch and Breakfast dishes, and all of our Ottolenghi dishes.
+Our Ottolenghi dishes from Plenty More are here.
+We have written about our experiences cooking through this book.
+Or explore our Mid Spring recipes.